anijitsahu/react-app-simple-pokemon-app/README.md

   <li> This follows responsive web design paradigm </li>
   <li> Mobile view is supported </li>
   <li> No database / storage is there.
 So no changes are <i>persistant</i> </li>
-  <li> Images are served from the local file system.
-No <i>external</i> URLs are there </li>
+  <li> Pokemons are served from the <i>external</i> URL</li>
  </ul>

 ## Installation

-1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-carousel-app.git` from `Git Bash / Command Prompt`
+1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-pokemon-app.git` from `Git Bash / Command Prompt`
-2. Navigate inside the directory by `cd react-app-simple-carousel-app`
+2. Navigate inside the directory by `cd react-app-simple-pokemon-app`
 3. Install all the necessary dependecies by using `npm install` (optional)
 4. Navigate to the directory `dist`
 5. Open `index.html` page in a web browser